-Visit the picturesque old harbour and enjoy the windswept coast before settling down in one of the historic town's excellent restaurants.
+Visit the picturesque old harbour and enjoy the windswept coast.

 8. Josselin, Brittany

-The magnetism of this picture perfect French town is hard to deny its charm doesn't fade away in winter.
+The magnetism of this picture perfect French town is so hard to deny its charm doesn't fade away in winter.

 Overlooking the River Oust, Josselin's cone-turreted castle has been home to members of the Rohan family for centuries.